mongodb/mongo-rust-driver/README.md

 ## Running the tests
 ### Integration and unit tests
 In order to run the tests (which are mostly integration tests), you must have access to a MongoDB deployment.
-You may specify a [MongoDB connection string](https://docs.mongodb.com/manual/reference/connection-string/) in the `MONGODB_URI` environment variable, and the the tests will use it to connect to the deployment.
+You may specify a [MongoDB connection string](https://docs.mongodb.com/manual/reference/connection-string/) in the `MONGODB_URI` environment variable, and the tests will use it to connect to the deployment.
 If `MONGODB_URI` is unset, the tests will attempt to connect to a local deployment on port 27017.

 **Note:** The integration tests will clear out the databases/collections they need to use, but they do not clean up after themselves.